leonjza/hogar/README.md

 Hogar is a pure python Telegram Bot, fully extensible via plugins.
 Telegram recently announced official support for a [Bot API](https://telegram.org/blog/bot-revolution) allowing integrators of all sorts to bring automated interactions to the mobile platform.
 Hogar aims to provide a platform where once could simply write a plugin and have interactions in a matter of minutes.

 ## installation
-Essensially, all you really need for hogar is a python 2.x interpreter.
+Essentially, all you really need for Hogar is a python 2.x interpreter.
 If you use plugins that need database access, then you will need that too.
-I will also always suggest you run projects such as this in a python [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) so that the dependencies you install for Hogar dont interfere with the system provided ones.
+I will also always suggest you run projects such as this in a python [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) so that the dependencies you install for Hogar don’t interfere with the system provided ones.
 It also makes it easy to restart in case you messed up :)

 So here goes: